aiman-al-masoud/deixiscript/src/transpile/README.md

 Will require a bit of work.

+The same type of Deixiscript AST can map to different types of Intermediate AST.
+Based on:

+* context (side effect vs non-side effect)
+* context (anaphora, cataphora, deixis)

 # Translation from Intermediate AST to JS

 This is the easy part.
+Still some JS specific things to work out, for example DOM classes in JS cannot be instantiated using the constructor.